-The bus operates Friday, Saturday and Sunday (and federal holidays) from May 27 to September 25, 2016.
-The first bus departs Gateway Transit Center at 8:45 a.m. and the last bus to Gateway Transit Center departs Multnomah Falls at 6:40 p.m.
+Service in season two will operate Friday, Saturday and Sunday (and federal holidays), May 26 through Sept.
+24, 2017.
+The first bus each morning departs Gateway Transit Center at 8:45 a.m. and the last bus to Gateway Transit Center departs Multnomah Falls at 6:40 p.m.

 Round trip tickets from Gateway Transit Center to Rooster Rock and Multnomah Falls are $5 per person.
-Riders boarding at Rooster Rock State Park or Multnomah Falls can ride the Columbia Gorge Express for free.
+Riders boarding at Rooster Rock State Park can ride the Columbia Gorge Express to Multnomah Falls for free, but drivers must pay the $5 per vehicle day-use fee to park at Rooster Rock.

 We encourage riders to purchase tickets online in advance to avoid boarding delays.
 Riders can print their tickets or show electronic confirmation to the driver.
-Tickets are also available for purchase on the bus, but cash fares are not accepted.
+Tickets are also available for purchase on the bus by cash or credit card.

 Purchasing a ticket online does not reserve a seat on any bus.
 Buses will be filled on a first-come, first-served basis.

 A large tour bus is available between Rooster Rock and Multnomah Falls.
-The buses that originate from Gateway Transit Center fit 20 passengers each or 16 passengers plus two wheelchairs.
 Full buses originating from Gateway Transit Center may not stop at Rooster Rock.

 Your baby is welcome to ride with you, and car seats may be secured with a lap belt.
 Please note a $5 ticket is required for an infant car seat secured in its own seat.
 Only fully collapsible strollers are allowed as a carry-on as space allows.